 After enjoying a relaxing breakfast in the Clevedale's charming dining room, pack up and head out.
 But before making your way to your next B&B in Camden, stop in Columbia for some lunch and a little shopping.

 Five Points, known as Columbia's "Original Village Neighborhood," offers an eclectic mix of shopping and dining.
 After exploring the shops make your way to another South Carolina Chef Ambassador restaurant, Kiki's Chicken & Waffles for-you guessed it-some of Kiki Cyrus' famous chicken & waffles.
+This popular eatery now has two locations -- 7001 Parklane Road and 1260 Bower Parkway, Suite 8A.

 Once you're finished with lunch, and you've had your fill of the Capital City, make your way to the quaint city of Camden.
 If you have time, be sure to stop by the Historic Camden Revolutionary War Site, where the British military held a supply post for the better part of a year.